Did you know that there’s only one permanent theme park in Michigan? Michigan’s Adventure is owned by Cedar Fair and is located in Muskegon, Michigan.

 In our experience, Cedar Fair’s parks are very special.
 Michigan’s Adventure is no exception.
 Their safety record is superb, their overall efficiency makes for an enjoyable experience, and their ability to bring out your inner child is incredible.

 Keep reading for seventeen more reasons to venture out to the best amusement park in Michigan plus a packing list of things to bring to Michigan’s Adventure.

 Michigan’s Adventure Tickets

 If you’re asking “How much does it cost to get into Michigan adventures?” there are a few things you need to know.
-Amusement park ticket prices start at $29.99 (pre-season rate) and can be bundled for savings.
-For the 2021 season, Michigan’s Adventure is offering a “FunDay Bundle” that includes a single-day ticket, parking, and a single meal deal for only $39.99.
+Amusement park ticket prices vary depending on if you are looking for single-day tickets, bundles, or season passes.

 Some people also ask, “How much are Michigan Adventure tickets at Meijer?”
 In years past, you could purchase a day pass to Michigan’s Adventure from any Michigan Meijer store for the same cost as purchasing online, but without the service fees.
 Check with your local Mejier store to see if they are participating this year.

 Michigan’s Adventure season passes are available, and all Cedar Fair Platinum Pass holders have access to Michigan’s Adventure amusement park and WildWater Adventure waterpark all season long.
 (Cedar Fair is the parent company of top midwest amusement parks such as Cedar Point, Michigan’s Adventure, Dorney Park, Kings Island, and more.)